- Food and Cooking»

-If cassava were to be human, you would describe cassava as a very hardy, resilient, and a versatile person.
-However, as we all know, cassava is a plant.
-More specifically, we can describe the cassava plant as a shrub usually 2m to 2.5 m in height, with a short brittle stem and high pith content.
-Its edible root is dark-brownish in color, thick, fleshy and starchy and usually divides into several partially separate tubers, which grow to lengths of one metre or more.
-The two main species widely grown in Nigeria are the sweet and bitter cassava, Manihot utilessima and bitter cassava known as Manihot palmate.
+Cassava is a hardy, resilient, and a versatile crop plant.
+Specifically, we can describe the cassava plant as a shrub usually 2 meter to 2.5 meter in height, with a short brittle stem and high pith content.
+Its edible root is dark-brownish in color, thick, fleshy, and starchy and usually divides into several partially separate tubers, which grow to lengths of one meter or more.
+The two main species widely grown in Nigeria are the sweet cassava known as Manihot utilessima and bitter cassava known as Manihot palmate.

-This quality explains its wide distribution across Nigeria due to its ability to thrive on most of the soil types found in Nigeria.
-Still, the South-South and the Southeast states of the country still have a large share of cassava cultivation.
+This quality explains its wide distribution across Nigeria.
+It thrives well on most of the soil types found in Nigeria.
+Still, the Southern part of Nigeria still has a large share of cassava cultivation.
 These states include Imo state, Anambra State, Cross-River State, Rivers State, Delta state, among others.

-The cassava is due for maturity between 8 – 15 months after planting, depending on varieties.
+The cassava is due for maturity between 8 to 15 months after planting, depending on varieties.
 The cassava farmer can harvest making use of cutlass.
 Alternatively, the technologically adept farmer can adopt the cassava puller.
 No matter the implement used for the harvesting, the most important is that the farmer should uproot the stem of the cassava plants gently so that there is no damage done whatsoever to the root.